-See also: Public Housing, Project-Based Rental Assistance, Project-Based Vouchers, Public Housing Agency Plan s part of the FY12 HUD appropriations act, Congress authorized the Rental Assistance Demonstration (RAD) to help preserve and improve low income housing.
+See Also: For related information, refer to the Public Housing, Project-Based Rental Assistance, Project-Based Vouchers, and Public Housing Agency Plan sections of this guide.

+s part of the "FY12 HUD Appropriations Act," Congress authorized the Rental Assistance Demonstration (RAD) to help preserve and improve low-income housing.
 RAD allows public housing agencies (PHAs) and owners of private, HUD-assisted housing to leverage Section 8 rental assistance contracts in order to raise private debt and equity for capital improvements.
-RAD has two components.
-The first pertains to public housing and the Moderate Rehabilitation (Mod Rehab) program; the second pertains to the Rent Supplement (Rent Supp) program, Rental Assistance Program (RAP), as well as the Mod Rehab program.
+RAD has two components: the first pertains to public housing and the Moderate Rehabilitation (Mod Rehab) Program and the second pertains to the Rent Supplement (Rent Supp) Program, Rental Assistance Program (RAP), McKinney-Vento Single Room Occupancy (SRO), and Section 202 Project Rental Assistance Contract (PRAC), as well as the Mod Rehab Program.